-Melania Trump Reportedly Walked Out On Donald & Stayed In Hotel After Affair Allegations
+Are Donald & Melania Trump Separated?
+She’s Reportedly Staying In Hotel After Affair Allegations

 Melania Trump is reportedly so ‘humiliated’ by the Stormy Daniels affair news that she left the White House to stay in a hotel away from her husband!

-Note: UPDATE: Interestingly, Stephanie now seems to be denying this report that claims Melania has been staying in a D.C. hotel.
-In a tweet, she explains: